Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 It can also be useful for people who simply want to know their baseline numbers in a more reliable way.

-Choosing the right monitor
+Choosing the right blood pressure monitor

-Not all machines are equally useful.
 In general, an upper-arm monitor is preferred over wrist devices for most people, because it tends to give more dependable readings when used correctly.

-The cuff size matters as well.
-If the cuff is too small or too large for your arm, the result may be misleading.
-The British Heart Foundation notes that the cuff should fit snugly around the upper arm and that some people may need a different cuff size from the standard one supplied. :contentReference[oaicite:4]{index=4}
+The British Heart Foundation notes that the cuff should fit snugly around the upper arm and that some people may need a different cuff size from the standard one supplied.

 In practical terms, a good home monitor should be: